Women's Christian Temperance Union New Zealand: New Zealand and the World's WCTU

 Mary C. Leavitt brought the World WCTU's Polyglot Petition for Home Protection to New Zealand to gain support of their leaders for their awareness campaign against the international trade in liquor and drugs as well as human trafficking.
 Undertaken by several of the earliest national presidents of the WCTU NZ, the Polyglot Petition gained 4,004 signatures from New Zealand.
 In June 1895, Kate Sheppard attended the World's WCTU conference in London, and it was there that she was encouraged to start the National Council of Women of New Zealand.
 Anderson Hughes-Drew, a New Zealander, served as an official round-the-world missionary for the World's WCTU.
 Margaret Jackson, WCTU NZ President, was elected president of the World WCTU in 2001 and served in that role until 2004.

 National work undertaken in early years

 Nascent WCTU chapters in New Zealand fought against laws inherited from England that supported and encouraged male-centred vices.

 Regulation and Suppression of the Trade in Liquor and Narcotics

 The temperance movement in New Zealand had been growing in power and passion by the late nineteenth century.
-Temperance societies in New Zealand started up early in the colonial times and gained strength from evangelical missionaries traveling from the U.S. and England:
+Temperance societies in New Zealand started up early in the colonial times and gained strength from evangelical missionaries travelling from the U.S. and England: